avihayb/ubuntu-time/README.md

 The library formats dates to follow this pattern:
 `{date}({day of week}) {time}({time until datetime})`

-The date is formatted using ISO 8601, except for the compact format which is uses the absoleate --mm-dd.
+The date is formatted using ISO 8601, except for the compact format which uses the obsolete mm-dd format.
 The day of week, time and time until datetime are formatted using the locale's time format.

+**Localized Numbers**: All numbers (date, time, and duration) are displayed using the locale's native numeral system.
+For example:
+- Arabic locales use Eastern Arabic numerals (٠-٩)
+- Persian locales use Persian numerals (۰-۹)
+- Bengali locales use Bengali numerals (০-৯)
+- Hindi locales use Devanagari numerals (०-९)

 If the locale time is lexically sortable (e.g. using 24h format), the format will also be lexically sortable.
 Note that default `en-US` uses 12h format (AM/PM) which is not lexically sortable.